morganjwilliams/pyrolite/README.md

 >>> # with a dataframe <df> containing REE data in columns La, ..., Lu
 >>> lambdas = lambda_lnREE(df, exclude=['Pm'], norm_to=refc)
 ```

 ![Orthagonal Polynomial Example](https://raw.githubusercontent.com/morganjwilliams/pyrolite/develop/doc/resources/LambdaExample.png)

+For more on using orthagonal polynomials to describe geochemical pattern data, see: [O’Neill, H.S.C., 2016.
+The Smoothness and Shapes of Chondrite-normalized Rare Earth Element Patterns in Basalts.
+J Petrology 57, 1463–1508.](https://doi.org/10.1093/petrology/egw047)

 ### Classification